 We offer three (3) advanced IR residency positions each year through the NRMP match (Program Code: 2323416A0).

-TMC IR includes rotations at UT Health institutions including Memorial Hermann Hospital in the Texas Medical Center and Lyndon B. Johnson General Hospital, as well as rotations at MD Anderson Cancer Center, Texas Children’s Hospital.
+TMC IR includes rotations at UT Health institutions including Memorial Hermann Hospital in the Texas Medical Center and Lyndon B. Johnson General Hospital, as well as rotations at MD Anderson Cancer Center and Texas Children’s Hospital.
 Residents can also choose to pursue an elective rotation at Baylor St. Lukes.